 Locals and tourists alike gather here at night to socialize.
 The square is also the location for donkey races on the first Sunday in June and the second Sunday of September – yet another reason to visit!

 Orvieto (Terni Province)

-Well-known traveller and tour guide Rick Steves has referred to Orvieto as “What an Italian Hill Town Should Be”.
-Perched high on tufa cliffs above the valley (and newer town) a thousand feet below, the castle fortress was clearly built with defense in mind.
-Between the drawbridge, moat, and sheer rock walls, the city would seem impenetrable to invading forces.
+Well-known traveler and tour guide Rick Steves has referred to Orvieto as “What an Italian Hill Town Should Be”.
+Perched high on tufa cliffs above the valley (and newer town) a thousand feet below, the castle fortress was built with defense in mind.
+Between the drawbridge, moat, and massive walls, the city would seem impenetrable to invading forces.